roberttidey/GivEnergyScripts/README.md

 The perform action button will then produce a statistics.json file with that entity data.

 This can be made easier by creating a script to do the same and then creating a dashboard card with 2 date pickers and the script.
+1) Create two input_datetime helpers ; One called start with entity_ID input_datetime.stats_start, and a second called end with entity_ID input_datetime.stats_end.
+Both should be set to Date.
+2) Create a HomeAssistant script export statistics.
+The contents of HA_ExportScript.yaml is the script action required.
+The entity ids will need to be edited to insert the correct inverterId.
+3) Create or add a card on a Dashboard with the two date picker entities and the script entity

-The statistics.json file is in the homeassistant folder and may be downloaded using the file editor.
+The statistics.json file will be produced in the homeassistant folder and may be downloaded using the file editor.

-The HA_statistics file needs to have the jsonfilename and the datafilename configured.
+The HA_statistics.py file needs to have the jsonfilename and the datafilename configured.
 E.g. the [user] field should be replaced with your username if on a windows machine.

-When run it can output in one or more formats 3 different outputs
+When run it can output(s) in one or more formats 3 different outputs
   0) Summary line per day
   1) Summary for a number of intervals during each day like Octopus Flux
   2) Hourly data during each day